 We started on the ground.
 Or rather, under a Tent where we, Riki, Martin and our daughter Nina, sold products at art festivals we had brought from our first trip to India in 1993.

 When, after a while, the souvenirs came to an end, and we concluded that this pastime could be a profession, it was not long before the next trip to India, and a little later we set up a market table.

 1994 We started with the search for a business to bring India’s colors and fragrances to the people.
 We found a shop in the 8th district, named after the Indian god of creation, destruction and rebuilding “Dancing Shiva” and filled it up to the ceiling with Indian craftwork, textiles and fragrances.

 1996 Riki discovered a resident business location in Neubaugasse 58.
 With which we quickly took our seven things, moved out of the 8th district and moved into the small house in the Neubaugasse.
 Not only did we expect a business center to be renovated, but also a damp souterrain, a resident tax office and a free apartment in the back of the house – perfect!
 In the next few years, we were busy drying the cellar, breaking into the first floor, and setting up ourselves in the Neubaugasse.
-From the basement was the beautiful, oriental-looking and at that time still known under “Chaihaus”.
+The basement became the beautiful, oriental-looking and at that time still known as “Chaihaus”.
 The former tax bureau on the first floor was turned into a dark red palace of fragrances and colors.
 And the once one-storey Dancing Shiva had suddenly tripled.